About the Writer’s Resource Lab

 Guidelines for Referring Students

 Please inform your students about the Writer’s Resource Lab early each semester.
 We also appreciate the opportunity to send a tutor to your class to discuss the services the WRL offers.
-And feel free to recommend or require individual students enrolled in your courses to use the WRL services.
+And feel free to recommend to individual students that they use the WRL services.
 When doing so, there are a few things you can do to help us help your students:

-- Give the student some idea about what the WRL is and what its services are.
-Providing students with a WRL flyer and making sure they know where the program is located can go a long way in relieving many students’ natural anxieties about getting “extra help.”
+- Tell the student a little about what the WRL is and what its services are.
+Providing students with a WRL flyer or bookmark and making sure they know where the WRL is located can go a long way in relieving many students’ natural anxieties about getting help.

-- Tell the student to bring in any written instructions for the assignment as well as any drafts he or she is working on.
+- Advise the student to bring in any written instructions for the assignment as well as any drafts he or she is working on.

 - Have reasonable expectations about what initial progress you can expect after one or two tutorial sessions.
 Students will not leave their tutoring sessions with “perfect papers.”

-- Tutors write (and give students a copy of) a detailed session summary at the end of every session at the WRL.
-If you would like verification that a student has attended on or more WRL tutoring sessions, ask him or her to show you the “pink copy” of the Tutoring Session Summary form.
+- If you would like verification that a student has attended one or more WRL tutoring sessions, ask the student to show you the “pink copy” of the Tutoring Session Summary form, on which tutors write a detailed summary after every session at the WRL.

 Mandatory Tutoring Appointments

-Although there’s nothing wrong with strongly recommending or requiring individual students to seek help at the WRL, two problems do arise with the practice of requiring sessions for every student enrolled in a course:
+Although there’s nothing wrong with strongly recommending or requiring individual students to seek help at the WRL, some problems do arise when every student enrolled in a course is required to receive tutoring:

-- Students enrolled in courses where they are required to have tutoring appointments frequently sign up for these sessions weeks in advance and then don’t show for them.
+- Students enrolled in courses which require them to have tutoring appointments frequently sign up for these sessions weeks in advance and then don’t show for them.
 This results in a wasted hour that another student could have used.

-- When forced to attend a tutoring session, some students are extremely resistant to working with the tutor, even if their writing shows they could use the help.
+- When forced to attend a tutoring session, some students are extremely resistant to working with the tutor.
 Such students make it clear, one way or another, that they are only “doing time” until they can get a “Tutoring Confirmation Form” to take back to the instructor.
-This results in some very unproductive sessions and takes tutors away from those students who really want to be there.
+This can result in very unproductive sessions and takes tutors away from those students who really want to be there.

-Don’t misunderstand: you are welcome to recommend or require those individual students you feel could benefit from one-on-one assistance to come to the WRL.
-However, for reasons already discussed, it is not really a good idea to make every student in every course attend several unfocused, mandatory sessions.
+Please remember that you are welcome to recommend or require those individual students you feel could benefit from one-on-one assistance to come to the WRL.
+However, for reasons already discussed, it is not a good idea to make every student in every course attend several unfocused, mandatory sessions.

 How Students Can Arrange to See Tutors

-Appointments: Students may make tutoring appointments up to two weeks in advance by calling the WRL at (562) 985-4329 or by coming to LAB-206 during the hours we are open.
-The WRL is open Monday through Thursday, and evening hours are available.
-Please call the WRL, stop by LAB-206, or click the link to our home page for the semester’s exact hours.
+Appointments: The best way to see a WRL tutor is to make an appointment.
+Students may make appointments up to two weeks in advance by calling the WRL at (562) 985-4329 or by coming to LAB-206 during the hours we are open.
+The WRL is open Monday through Friday, and evening hours are available on all but Fridays.
+Please call the WRL, stop by LAB-206, or click the link to our home page for this semester’s specific hours of operation.

-If you have any questions about The Writer’s Resource Lab or would like a tutor to speak to your students about its services, please do not hesitate to call (562) 985-4329.
+If you have any questions about The Writer’s Resource Lab or would like a tutor to speak to your students about its services, please call (562) 985-4329 or call Dr. Lori Smurthwaite, the Writer’s Resource Lab Coordinator, at (562) 985-8516.